 In May 2013, the Company commenced a reverse circulation drilling program.
-The \$250,000 program is designed to expand the company's Iceberg gold deposit.
-It is planned in two phases of 5 to 6 holes each, to allow for receipt and interpretation of the assays from the first set of holes to guide the selection of sites for the second set.
-The drilling is intended to provide a preliminary assessment of how far north and south the Iceberg gold deposit extends, as well as testing a possible parallel system to the east.
-An initial test of the deeper Avocado IP (Induced Polarization) geophysical anomaly (a very large and likely carbonaceous/pyritic anomaly that may contain gold mineralization) at the northern extension of the Iceberg is planned for the fall.
-Field work will continue to develop additional drill targets in the adjacent Jasperiod Basin (1800 meters north-east of Iceberg) and at the western end of the project in the VIO zone (4000 meters west of Iceberg) where rock chip sampling and mapping has defined another area of intensely altered carbonates that contain anomalous gold.
+The \$250,000 program was designed to expand the company's Iceberg gold deposit.
+It consisted of 5 holes.
+The drilling was intended to provide a preliminary assessment of how far north and south the Iceberg gold deposit extends, as well as testing a possible parallel system to the east.
+Field work will continue to develop additional drill targets in the adjacent Jasperiod Basin (1800 meters northeast of Iceberg) and at the western end of the project in the VIO zone (4000 meters west of Iceberg) where rock chip sampling and mapping has defined another area of intensely altered carbonates that contain anomalous gold.

-In June 2013, the Company reported the results of the recently completed five-hole reverse circulation drilling program.
-"We are very pleased with these drill results', says Dr. Steininger, NuLegacy's COO, "as we continue to intersect good grades of oxide gold in near surface Devonian carbonates, which is the material that hosts so much of the gold in the large Carlin-type gold deposits of the Cortez Trend.
+In June 2013, the Company reported the results of the five-hole reverse circulation drilling program.
+"We are very pleased with these drill results', stated Dr. Steininger, NuLegacy's COO, "as we continue to intersect good grades of oxide gold in near surface Devonian carbonates, which is the material that hosts so much of the gold in the large Carlin-type gold deposits of the Cortez Trend.
 We have discovered a new Northern zone of at least 350 meters of strike length with higher grade oxide gold mineralization (6.1 meters of 5.62 grams of gold), and extended the Central zone of the Iceberg deposit to 750 meters (from 400 meters) of strike length".